openshift/origin/docs/proposals/params.md

 ## Advantages of using Parameters for userspace configuration

-Using `Parameters` to model shared parameters has a number of advantages:
+Using `Parameters` to model shared parameters has a number of advantages over directly including parameter information in the environment of every container that needs it:

 1. Eliminates the need to redeclare shared parameters on every container that needs them
 2. Parameters only have to be updated in a single place